orlandorubydojo/2014-03-05-make-change/README.md

 ```

 ## Resources
 The following resources will help ramp you up for the dojo.
-Don't let this intimidate you!
+You should by no means feel like you need to know (or understand) all (or even most) of this information.
 At the dojo, we're all here to help each other.
 - If you're new to Ruby, I recommend going through the http://tryruby.org tutorial before the meeting.
-- RSpec cheat sheet.
+- RSpec (testing) cheat sheet.
 I will have copies for the meeting, but you may want to review. http://www.anchor.com.au/blog/2013/03/updated-rspec-cheatsheet/

 ## Homework
 This will be updated after the dojo!